jcarchive/aur-packages/microsoft/functions-core-tools/README.md

-# AUR package for azure functions core tools
-This repo contains an Arch User Repository package for Azure Functions Core Tools following the next standard for the installation:
+# Azure Functions Core Tools AUR Package for Arch Linux

+Welcome to the Azure Functions Core Tools AUR package for Arch Linux.
+This package provides a set of tools for Azure Functions development, which are installed following a specific standard:

-1. App files directory: `/usr/share/azure-functions-core-tools`
+- Application files directory: `/usr/share/azure-functions-core-tools`
-2. Executable `func` directory: `/usr/bin/func`
+- Executable `func` directory: `/usr/bin/func`

-* The executable in `/usr/bin` is installed as symbolic link to the `func` bin inside the app files.
+# Installation
+The installation follows the [official installation documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash) provided by Microsoft to install Azure Functions Core Tools on your Arch Linux system.

-## * Notes
+## Notes

-This package proceeds with the installation as described in [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash)

-This package may differ from the "official" in the AUR repository in the directories used for the installation and the steps used.
-The purpose of this package and others ones in this account is for install all the programs that I used following certain standard (i.e. using `/usr/share/{pkgname}` for app files and `/usr/bin/{execname}` for executable) and in some cases clean the installation steps from some bloat.
+This package may differ from the "official" package in the AUR repository in the directories used for installation and the installation steps.
+The purpose of this package, and others in this account, is to install all the programs that I use following a certain standard (i.e. using `/usr/share/{pkgname}` for application files and `/usr/bin/{execname}` for the executable) and in some cases, clean the installation steps from some bloat.

+Feel free to reach out if you have any questions or concerns about this package.